Cirkit Designer Logo

 Common Issues and Solutions

-1. Battery Swelling or Puffing:
+1. Battery Swelling or Puffing

 • Cause: Overcharging, over-discharging, or physical damage.

-2. Battery Not Charging:
+2. Battery Not Charging

 • Cause: Faulty charger, damaged balance connector, or over-discharged cells.

 • Solution: Check the charger and connectors.
-If the battery voltage is too low, use a charger with a recovery mode.
+If the battery voltage is too low, use a LiPo charger with a recovery mode.

-3. Device Shuts Down Prematurely:
+3. Device Shuts Down Prematurely

 FAQs

-Q: Can I use a 3s Lipo Battery without a balance charger?
+Q: Can I use a 3s LiPo battery without a balance charger?

-Q: Can I connect multiple 3s Lipo Batteries in series or parallel?
+Q: Can I connect multiple 3s LiPo batteries in series or parallel?